Upper Blepharoplasty – Upper Eyelid Surgery

 The particular age of a patient is less important than the other qualifying factors such as health, aesthetic goals, and budget.
 The truth is that today a younger population of savvy cosmetic shoppers are choosing the lasting effects of cosmetic surgery over gimmicks and temporary treatments.
 Once you’ve met with a reputable facial surgeon for consultation, you’ll learn whether this top-requested facial surgery can deliver the result that you’re seeking.

-If you’d like to learn more about eyelid surgery in Toronto, you’re invited to schedule a pressure-free, complimentary consultation at Dr. Cory Torgerson’s.
+If you’d like to learn more about eyelid surgery in Toronto, you’re invited to schedule a pressure-free consultation at Dr. Cory Torgerson’s Yorkville clinic.
 Dr. Torgerson will be happy to listen to your goals and questions, then provide thorough information and personalized feedback.
 When you’re ready to take the next exciting steps, we’re here to help.
-Call today for your free information session.
+Call today for your information session.

 - Double Eyelid Surgery – What’s Driving This Toronto Trend?